Jerome Relocation Center

 In the 20th century, Drew County experienced various changes and developments.
 The advent of the railroad in the late 19th century led to increased accessibility and facilitated trade, boosting the local economy.
 The county also saw the growth of educational institutions, such as the establishment of the Arkansas A&M College, now known as the University of Arkansas at Monticello.
 Today, Drew County continues to be an agricultural and educational hub in Arkansas, maintaining its historical significance while embracing progress and growth.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Drew County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Drew County, Arkansas.

 • 1815: Drew County, Arkansas is established.